In the UK, it’s against the law to own certain types of dog. These are the:

 If you prove this, the court will order the dog to be returned to you.
 If you can’t prove it (or you plead guilty), you’ll be convicted of a crime.

-The maximum penalty for having a banned dog against the law is a £5,000 fine and/or 6 months in prison.
+The maximum penalty for having a banned dog against the law is a £5,000 fine or 6 months in prison (or both).
 Your dog will also be destroyed.

 Index of Exempted Dogs (IED)